digikar99/polymorphic-functions/README.md

-;;; If the install-dist step gives a "can't create directory" error, manually ;;; create the directory $QUICKLISP_HOME/dists/digikar99 (ql:update-dist "digikar99/specialized-array-dispatch") (ql:quickload "adhoc-polymorphic-functions") (asdf:test-system "adhoc-polymorphic-functions")
+;;; If the install-dist step gives a "can't create directory" error, manually ;;; create the directory $QUICKLISP_HOME/dists/digikar99 (ql:update-dist "digikar99/specialized-array-dispatch") (ql:quickload "polymorphic-functions") (asdf:test-system "polymorphic-functions")
 ```

 ## Tests

 Tests are distributed throughout the system.
-Run `(asdf:test-system "adhoc-polymorphic-functions")`.
+Run `(asdf:test-system "polymorphic-functions")`.

 ## Inline Optimizations

 A compiler-note-providing compiler-macro has also been provided for compile-time optimization guidelines.

 - A speed=3 optimization coupled with debug<3 optimization results in (attempts to) inline-optimizations.
-- A debug=3 optimization leaves things as they are and avoids any sort of optimizations.
-- Inline optimizations may be avoided by `(declare (notinline my-polymorph))` - however, inlining is the only way to optimize polymorphs.
+- Inline optimizations may be avoided by `(declare (notinline my-polymorph))` - however, inlining is the only way to optimize polymorphic-functions.

 It is up to the user to ensure that a polymorph that specializes (or generalizes) another polymorph should have the same behavior, under some definition of same-ness.